bachiraoun/fullrmc/README.md

 ## Copyright and license
 No license is provided, therefore the code is copyrighted by default.
 People can read the code, but they have no legal right to use it.
-To use the code, you must contact the author directly and seek permission.
+To use the code, you must contact the author directly and ask permission.